Breakfast at Tiffany's (film): Development

 After Paramount producers Martin Jurow and Richard Shepherd optioned the film rights to Capote's novella, they hired Sumner Locke Elliott to write its screenplay.
 Although this was generally faithful to the source material, Jurow and Shepherd disliked it and he was replaced by George Axelrod.
 Axelrod, who previously made structural changes to the source material while adapting The Seven Year Itch (1955), worked with Jurow and Shepherd to deviate from Capote's novella.
 This included altering its plot and tone to be a romantic comedy, replacing its unnamed gay narrator with a named, heterosexual male love interest, adding new characters, and reducing the gay subtext.

 Capote wanted Marilyn Monroe to play Holly Golightly: he considered Monroe to best reflect the character, with Axelrod required to "tailor" the screenplay to accommodate Monroe.
 Monroe declined to star in the film, opting for The Misfits (1961), after theatre director Lee Strasberg advised her that playing a "lady of the evening" would be bad for her image.
 The role was then offered to Shirley MacLaine, who turned it down in favor of starring in Two Loves (1961), and Kim Novak also turned it down.

 Capote was angry at the studio's eventual decision, remarking, "Paramount double-crossed me in every way and cast Audrey".
 Hepburn was hesitant to star in the film, citing difficulty playing an extroverted character.
 Steve McQueen was offered the role of Paul Varjak, but declined the offer due to being under contract with United Artists, and Jack Lemmon was also approached, but was unavailable.
 Robert Wagner was also considered.
+Eventually George Peppard was chosen, despite having appeared the previous year in the failed The Subterraneans.

 The film's original director, John Frankenheimer, worked with Axelrod for three months on the project before he was replaced by Edwards after Hepburn's agent requested a higher-profile director.
 Edwards also supported Axelrod's changes to the novella, stating the changes made were for "audience approval".

 Filming

 Hepburn outside the Tiffany & Co. flagship store during the film's opening sequence.

-Filming began on Fifth Avenue outside the Tiffany & Co. flagship store on October 2, 1960.
+Filming began on Fifth Avenue outside the Tiffany & Co. flagship store on October 2, 1960 and concluded in December.
 Most of the exteriors were filmed in New York City, and all of the interiors, except for portions set inside Tiffany & Co., were filmed on the Paramount Studios lot in Hollywood.

 According to one report, the film's on-location opening sequence outside Tiffany & Co. was extremely difficult to shoot, due to issues related to crowd control, Hepburn's dislike of pastries, and an accident that nearly resulted in the electrocution of a crew member.
 However, another report claims the sequence was captured rather quickly, owing to an unexpected lull in city traffic.

+Hepburn's actual age during filming was 31, though Holly in the original novella is stated as being 19.